maltekrupa/phoenix-protomaps-example/README.md

 Check [protomaps build page](https://maps.protomaps.com/builds/) for the latest pmtiles source file.

-This gives you a file called `frankfurt.pmtiles` containing everything you need.
+This creates a file called `frankfurt.pmtiles` containing everything you need.

 Move the `map.pmtiles` to `priv/static/map`